f-bn/containers-images/postgresql/README.md

 ## General informations

-Custom PostgreSQL image based on the official image with additional embedded extensions, configuration and tools for learning and testing purposes.
+Custom PostgreSQL image built from sources with additional extensions, configuration and tools.

+Built with GCC 14.2.

 ### Supported PostgreSQL versions